portainer/portainer/.github/ISSUE_TEMPLATE/Bug_report.md

 -->

 **Bug description**
 A clear and concise description of what the bug is.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-Briefly describe what you were expecting.

 **Steps to reproduce the issue:**

-Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Technical details:**
 * Portainer version:
 * Docker version (managed by Portainer):
 * Platform (windows/linux):